 The brand’s most crucial year came in 1986 — when American cyclist Greg LeMond was crowned champion of the Tour de France wearing a pair of Oakley sunglasses.
 The worldwide exposure propelled the eyewear, and soon after Oakley was handing its sunglasses to top athletes of all sports, including the legendary Michael Jordan.
 Just like that, the rest is history.

-“Oakleys have been your cyclist dad’s favorite pair of shades for years, but now they’ve made their way onto the Paris Fashion Week runways,” says Highsnobiety curator Nigel Minani.
-“Whether it’s streetwear brands like Palace, Fenty x Puma or high fashion labels like Prada or Vetements — everyone has Oakley’s in their SS19 collections.
+“Oakleys have been your cyclist dad’s favorite pair of shades for years, but now they’ve made their way onto high fashion runways,” says Highsnobiety curator Nigel Minani.
+“Whether it’s streetwear brands like Palace, Fenty x Puma or high fashion labels — everyone has Oakleys in their SS19 collections.
 The Matrix is definitely over!”

 Oakley’s offerings don’t stop with goggle-like shades, though.
-In fact, the brand recently dropped a dope Thermonuclear Protection capsule paying homage to the decade Oakley sunglasses were first truly popularized with motocross-inspired tees, pants, jacket, and accessories.
-What’s more, Oakley recently collaborated with the likes of Palace and Samuel Ross (NBD, just the creative genius behind A-COLD-WALL*).
+In fact, the brand’s Thermonuclear Protection capsule this summer paid homage to the decade Oakley sunglasses were first truly popularized with motocross-inspired tees, pants, jacket, and accessories.
+What’s more, Oakley’s stakes in high fashion were more recently cemented in its collaboration with Samuel Ross (NBD, just the creative genius behind A-COLD-WALL*).

 Looking for more shopping inspiration?
 Peep our selection of the best sunglasses for every face shape.